-Try searching for “average credit score” and you are likely to get different answers from every website.
+Try searching for “average credit score” and you are likely to get different answers from every website in 2013.
 Here’s why…

 I just went through the top 10 listings on Google for the above term and it was alarming to see that virtually all of them were citing information that was either (a) incorrect, or (b) misleading.